© 2026 Texas Public Radio

 Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

-A powerful cold front sweeping through South-Central Texas early Monday brought strong winds, dangerous fire conditions and scattered power outages to the San Antonio area.
+A powerful cold front that swept through South-Central Texas overnight brought damaging winds, dangerous fire conditions and scattered power outages to the San Antonio area.

-Those winds caused scattered outages in San Antonio late Sunday night, according to CPS Energy, which said crews were responding as conditions deteriorated.
+Those winds caused scattered outages across San Antonio late Sunday night, according to CPS Energy.
+The municipally-owned utility said crews were still working to restore power to scattered outages Monday morning.

-The warnings followed unseasonably hot temperatures Sunday afternoon, when parts of South-Central Texas climbed into the mid-90s before the cold front moved through.
+Temperatures dropped quickly behind the front after unseasonably hot conditions Sunday afternoon, when parts of South-Central Texas climbed into the mid-90s.

 TPR was founded by and is supported by our community.
 If you value our commitment to the highest standards of responsible journalism and are able to do so, please consider making your gift of support today.